imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

+- [Making Comics], by Lynda Barry
 - [The Book of Difficult Fruit], by Kate Lebo
-- [Pond], by Claire-Louise Bennett
 - Ulysses, by James Joyce
 - The Guermantes Way, by Marcel Proust

 ### 2025

+- [Pond], by Claire-Louise Bennett
 - [Fracas], by Paul Violi

 ### 2024